Weddings

 Begin the conversation

 Weddings are best planned with time.
-The first conversation can happen by phone, video, or in person, depending on what is easiest.
+The first conversation can happen by phone, video, or in person, whatever is easiest for you.
 There is no template and no pressure.
-There is the two of you and what you want held.
+Just the two of you and what you want held.

 Start the conversation